 |SAE 60||21,9 mm²/s|

-However, most vehicle manufacturers have requirements beyond these international classifications.
+In addition to the specifications already mentioned, however, most vehicle manufacturers have their own requirements above and beyond these international classifications.
 The specifications of the respective manufacturer are related to the different engine concepts as well as tests of the vehicle manufacturers themselves.
-Depending on the manufacturer, the designations are structured differently, here are a few examples:
+Depending on the manufacturer, the designations are structured differently; the following are a few examples:

 |Vehicle manufacturer||Examples of manufacturer approvals|